tagtag

 What is FELA?

 The Federal Employers Liability Act, or FELA, is a federal law that specifically protects railroad workers who are injured on the job.
 It is separate from worker’s compensation, where the employee surrenders their right to sue their employer in exchange for wage replacement and medical benefits.
-FELA also differs from workman’s compensation in terms of filing a claim when you get injured.
-In the case of workman’s compensation, the injured worker does not need to prove any fault on the part of the employer.
+FELA also differs from workman’s compensation in filing a claim when you get injured.
+In the case of a workman’s compensation, the injured worker does not need to prove any fault on the employer’s part.
 But in a FELA case, the worker must prove that the employer failed to ensure the safety of their employees and the work environment.
+Here is information about FELA cases that can help you if you were injured while working on the railroad.

 We represent workers employed by: